 (E) The evaluation, including load forecasting, must cover no less than a twenty (20)-year planning horizon, on a year- by-year basis to assess annual and cumulative impacts of DER deployment.

 (F) The evaluation must cover an estimate of the reduction in transmission and distribution line losses based upon existing and potential utility-owned DER, as well as existing non-utility-owned DER.
-The utility may focus its analysis on particular portions of its T&D systems based on factors including, but not limited to, the need for location-specific upgrades.
+The utility may focus its analysis on particular portions of its transmission and distribution systems based on factors including, but not limited to, the need for location-specific upgrades.

+(5) The requirements of 4 CSR 240-22.055 shall apply to an electric utility effective with the due date of its first triennial Chapter 22 filing occurring at least one year after a final rule reflecting 4 CSR 240-22.055 is published in the Code of State Regulations